ADVERTISEMENT

 You often can get useful results with just a first and last name, approximate birth date and a “lived in” location (select an option such as “Oklahoma, USA” from the dropdown menu that appears as you type).
 Many of these records give Indian names as well as Anglicized names, but the Anglo names seem to be the best bet for quick results.

-2. Your results may reflect several different databases within the collection, likely with the most hits from the annual Indian censuses (shown).
+2. Your results may reflect several different collections on the site, likely with the most hits from the annual Indian censuses (shown).

 Check each of these census hits (noting the date and place listed on the results page, which may not be evident on the actual record).
 The information therein may be bare bones: These enumerations varied by year and place, with some a strictly alphabetical list of names and ages and others giving family groups.